All the details you need to watch the quarter-finals in Europe’s elite competition

 European Champions Cup live stream: How to watch from elsewhere

-EPCR have launched an OTT service, epcrugby.tv, so you can stream live Champions Cup matches outside of its core broadcast territories.
+EPCR have launched an OTT service, epcrugby.tv, so you can stream live Challenge Cup matches outside of its core broadcast territories (UK & Ireland, France, USA, Malta, Spain, Andorra, Portugal, Malta, Australia and Sub-Saharan Africa).

 We recommend VPN services in the context of legal recreational uses.
 For example: